PetarGeorgiev-hash/bankapi/README.md

 - 🧩 Clean and modular architecture in **Go**
 - 🗃️ **PostgreSQL** database with **SQLC** for type-safe queries
 - 🌐 **REST** and **gRPC** APIs
-- 🔒 Secure **JWT authentication** and token management
+- 🔒 Secure **JWT and PASETO authentication with refresh token**
-- 📬 Email service for notifications
+- 📬 Email service for verification with Redis
 - 🧰 **Docker Compose** for easy development setup
-- 🧪 Ready for **unit and integration testing**
+- 🧪 Ready for **unit testing**
 - 🏗️ Simple to extend with new banking features

 ---